janderssonse/gradle-versions-filter-plugin/README.md

 ## Why?

-The Gradle Version Plugin leaves it to the user to configure what is a valid release.
+The Gradle Version Plugin (which we love) leaves it up to the user to [configure and define](https://github.com/ben-manes/gradle-versions-plugin#revisions) what is a stable or an unstable version.

-It became tiresome to copying a include or exclude policy to every project in a big codebase, so why not make a plugin out of it.
+It might become tiresome to add an include or exclude policy to every project in a big codebase, so why not make a plugin out of it.
-Having less configuration in the build scripts, is better.. and, It is fun to write a Gradle plugin with Kotlin :)
+Besides that, to aggregate the configuration in the build scripts is better (and last and least, It is fun to write a Gradle plugin with Kotlin :)

 ## How?

 The plugin sets a sane default on what should be seen as the latest release.
 It either does this by having an inclusive (only include versions with these qualifiers) or the opposite, an exclusive policy.

-It can also optionally (default actually) use only SemVer-compatible releases.
+It can also optionally (default actually) use only [SemVer-compatible](https://semver.org/) releases.

 ## Usage